 Why have I not been offered my preferred school?

-You will be able to see the number of applications received for Bracknell Forest schools and how these were ranked against the relevant admission criteria on our allocation breakdown page.
+For admission to Year 7 or Reception for September 2020 you will be able to see the number of applications received for Bracknell Forest schools and how these were ranked against the relevant admissions criteria on our allocation breakdown page.

-You will be able to relate these details to your application and therefore tell where your application came in the ranking.
 Only those applicants ranked high enough were able to be offered a place at the individual schools.
-The cut off number for each school is its Admission Number (the number of places available at the school in the relevant year group for September 2018).
-This can also be found in the allocation breakdown document.
+The cut off number for each school is its Published Admission Number (PAN).
+This is the number of places available at the school for the relevant year group for September 2020.
+This information is also in the allocation breakdown.